 A study of the rules, practices and ethical behavior associated with practicing before the Internal Revenue Service.
 Ethical behavior and regulations governing tax practice, as set forth in Circular 230 will be emphasized.
 Other topics include: an introduction to tax research, tax examinations, access to IRS information, settlement of tax disputes, the tax appeals process, and tax penalties.
 Offered once a year.
-Prerequisite: BU4570 or equivalent.

 BU 7572 Taxation of S Corps., Partnerships, & Limited Liability Cos.
-3 cr.

 Students will analyze the income tax implications of doing business as a pass-through entity and selecting the appropriate business entity in differing circumstances.
 The laws and regulations dealing with the formation, operation, and termination of S Corporations, Partnerships, and Limited Liability Companies will be studied.
-Specific topics discussed include capital account maintenance, distributions, double taxation, and depreciation.
+Specific topics discussed include capital account maintenance distributions, double taxation, and depreciation.
 Offered once a year.
-Prerequisite: BU7570 or equivalent.